ECONOMIC FREEDOM: "California ranks 48th in the nation in economic freedom". Only Hawaii and New York are lower. SOURCE: FREEDOM IN THE 50 STATES.

 BUSINESSES ARE LEAVING: "More than 40 large corporations have left the Golden State in the last two years alone.
 The figure includes at least 10 public companies worth a combined $375 billion."
 SOURCE: THE WASHINGTON FREE BEACON & the CALIFORNIA POLICY CENTER.

 COST OF HOUSING: California has the 2nd highest median home price in the nation.
 Only Hawaii is higher.
 SOURCES: World Population Review and Zillow

-COST OF RENT: California's median rent for a 2 bedroom is the 4th highest in the nation and for a 3 bedroom is the 2nd highest in the nation!
+COST OF RENT: California's median rent is the 3rd highest in the nation!
 SOURCE: RentData.org.
 Here is a more detailed breakdown;

 HOMELESSNESS: California leads the nation with 77% more homeless than second place New York.
 "The 2020 Annual Homeless Assessment Report (AHAR) to Congress" reported that California had a homeless population of 161,548.
 New York was 2nd with a homeless population of 91,271.

 UNEMPLOYMENT: California has the 8th highest unemployment rate in the nation.
 SOURCE: U.S. Bureau of Labor Statistics

 COST OF HEALTH CARE & HEALTH INSURANCE: We have the 4th highest per capita expense for health care ($9,859 per person).
 SOURCE: World Population Review

 Obamacare would not have passed without the support of the the health insurance and pharmaceutical (Big Pharma) industries.
 Obamacare Enriches Only The Health Insurance Giants and Their Shareholders by Forbes explains the impact that Obamacare's passage had on the health insurance industry.
 Big Pharma got what they wanted too.
 This Wall Street Journal's article spells out their secret deal with the Obama Administration.